KBaris23/baris.e125.github.io/README.md

 ---

-## Ethical Scenarios
+## Common Ethical Dilemma Scenarios

 ### Scenario 1: The Trolley Problem

-In this scenario, you must choose whether to divert a runaway trolley to a track that will kill one person or keep it on the track that will kill five people.
+Perhaps the most famous ethical dilemma, in this scenario, you must choose whether to divert a runaway trolley to a track that will kill one person or keep it on the track that will kill five people.
 This scenario explores **utilitarianism** versus **deontological ethics**, posing the question of whether it is acceptable to sacrifice one life to save many.

 - **Option 1:** Divert the trolley to the track with one person.
 - **Option 2:** Keep the trolley on its current track, causing the death of five people.